 Classy and Sassy Après Ski In Vail

 Pepi’s is a plucked from the Alps, a classic Austrian pub and guesthouse, home to one of Vail’s original settlers Pepi Gramschammer.
 Pepi’s often has a musician playing après ski in the cozy pub.
 Its convivial and cozy.
 Pepi has passed, but the spirit lives on at this classic!
 Lunch on teh patio is a treat on warm ski days too.

 Remedy Bar at Four Seasons Vail is a chic second floor atrium bar – just the remedy if you want a craft cocktail, in a swank setting.
 The outdoor fire tables overlook the Four Seasons pool and spa, offering a fab view of Lindsey’s Run and Vail’s front side.
 Drinks are pricey but so nicey – it’s the Four Season at Vail – one of the top ski hotels in the West.
 Live music in the early eve is fantastic here too.

-Terra Bistro at Vail Mountain Lodge has fabulous food and a lively happy hour every day après ski with tasty small plates, specially priced wines, beers, plus craft cocktails.
+Terra Bistro at Vail Mountain Lodge has fabulous food and a lively happy hour every day at 5pm, après ski with tasty small plates, specially priced wines, beers, plus craft cocktails.
 The bartenders offer swift service and ski banter.

-White Bison overlooks the babbling Gore Creek, with a great après ski happy hour, often live music and a sophisticated atmosphere – furry blankets, mod art, hot toddies and craft cocktails specials complete the equation!
+White Bison overlooks the babbling Gore Creek, with a great après ski happy hour, ocassional live music and a sophisticated atmosphere – hot toddies and craft cocktails on special complete the equation!